disentcorp/perdict/README.md

 # perdict

-Persistent dictionary.
+Super simple Persistent dictionary.
 Key-value pairs are stored on disk in a file.
+Also supports "dot-notation".

-If no filename is specified stored ~/.perdict/globals.cpkl
+If no filename is specified stored ~/.perdict/globals.cpkl.
+Serialization is courtesy of `cloudpickle`.

 ### Install